CodeTogether Live ::

 Run Tests & Launches

 A good test suite is a great way to catch bugs early and improve productivity.
 Guests can now remotely run tests and analyze the results.
-They can even write tests, allowing test-driven development (TDD) in a remote environment.
-JUnit, TestNG, PHPUnit and pytest support are currently available, with support for additional frameworks coming soon.
+They can even write tests, allowing test-driven development (TDD) in a remote environment with support for JUnit, TestNG, PHPUnit and pytest.
 Guests can also execute run configurations from the host IDE, remotely launching applications with the ability to stop and monitor the invocations.
+CodeTogether On-Premises provides an extra level of security, allowing the host to prevent guests from running tests and launches.

 Perfect for All Kinds of Teams

 Regardless of how your team chooses to collaborate, CodeTogether can help!

 - Pairing & Mobbing